-Camera lenses are not perfect, they have several optical problems.
-Apart from issues like for example bad focusing, there are two most important faults: chromatic aberration and distortion, that fortunately can be repaired by software means.
-Having a possibility to correct that allows us to use cheaper lenses and still achieve very good quality of photos.
-Of course it can't convince professional photographers, because the software correction is not magic that can recover lost details.
-For professional purposes you still need a top-shelf equipment, but the level of required software lens correction, to further improve the quality, is much smaller.
+Camera lenses are not perfect, they have several optical problems that all have impact on the quality of HDR photos.
+Apart from issues like for example bad focusing, there are three most important faults: chromatic aberration, lens distortion and vignetting, that fortunately can be repaired by software means.
+Having a possibility to correct them, allows us to use cheaper lenses and still achieve very good quality of HDR photos.
+Of course it can't convince professional photographers, because the software correction is not a magic process that can recover lost details.
+For best quality, professional purposes you still need top-shelf equipment, with which the level of required software lens correction, to further improve the quality, is much smaller.

 Software lens correction is also used by camera manufacturers to reduce costs, weight and sizes of the lenses.
 Instead of adding more elements with low dispersion ED glass to the compact camera lenses, they just choose to let the camera's processor do the job.
 The processor applies correction with predefined parameters as programmed by the manufacturer.
 Also, some DSLR cameras do correct at least chromatic aberration, knowing the model of the attached lens, however due to marketing reasons it probably works only if you use lenses of the camera's manufacturer.

 Below is a preview of a RAW photo taken with Canon PowerShot G7 X, whithout any lens correction applied.
-You can see very strong distortion, which even produced strong vignetting.
+You can see very strong distortion, and vignetting.
 This is a perfect example of a camera with lens correction built into the processor.
 A JPEG directly from the camera is already flattened, but if you want to process RAWs, you need to correct distortion on your own, using software like easyHDR.

-EasyHDR, using Lensfun database, applied correction with predefined parameters.
-Below is how the photo looks after correction.
+EasyHDR applied the correction using the coefficients from the Lensfun database.
+Below is how the photo looks after the correction.
 EasyHDR automatically crops the photo, cutting away portions that fall outside the original image rectangle.

 With easyHDR's lens correction tool you got full insight into the process and you can apply manual changes of the parameters in case if they don't do the job in the best way.
 EasyHDR automatically detects the camera and the lens by reading EXIF metadata and searches for the correction parameters in the database.
 If the equipment is not found, you can still use the lens correction tool manually.
 In the simplified, manual mode, the simplest numerical models are used leaving just two parameters to change to compensate chromatic aberration and just a single parameter to repair the distortion.